Vaccine Presentation and Packaging Advisory Group

 In 2009, the VPPAG published its first gPPP for vaccines intended for use in public-sector immunization programs in low-resource settings.
 The gPPP provides guidance to vaccine manufacturers on key presentation and packaging decisions in four domains: formulation, presentation, labeling, and packaging.
 It also identifies areas in which further evidence or data are needed.
 Each recommendation has been crafted to mitigate programmatic challenges by making vaccine administration safe and efficient—ensuring that the products are simple to use, limit cold chain burden, and reduce unnecessary vaccine wastage.

-The VPPAG is working on updates to the 2009 gPPP and will continue to keep this document up to date as new technologies and research become available.
 PATH contributions to the gPPP include research and discussion on optimal packaging sizes, vaccine label requirements, green packaging, reuse of tertiary packaging, barcoding, and radio-frequency identification tags.

 In 2011, the World Health Organization (WHO) used the gPPP to inform guidelines on the Programmatic Suitability of Vaccine Candidates for WHO Prequalification (PSPQ).
 The PSPQ guidelines have been in place since January 2012 to help the international community assess whether new vaccine products satisfy both mandatory and critical requirements for vaccination programs in developing countries.
+In 2015, the VPPAG updated the gPPP to reflect results and recommendations from further research.

 Developing a preferred product profile for human papillomavirus vaccine